drdesmond/home-price-predictor/client/README.md

 # React Client

 Frontend for the Property Estimator experience.
 It renders the home/start/history flows, validates user input, and talks to the NestJS API.
+If the Flask model is down, the API still answers using the bundled ONNX model in `backend/src/models`.

 ## Core pieces